DarkTalisman20/DAA-Assignment-1/Chiba-README.md

 dataset can be wiki-Vote or as-skitter or email-Enron.
 3. After the program executes properly you will get the following outputs on the terminal - "code execution completed! results are available in output-chiba.txt of the same directory"
 4. Check the output-chiba.txt file to see the results of the execution.
-Note - For seeing results of next execution, please close and open the output-chiba.txt file again
+Note - For seeing results of next execution, please close and open the output-chiba.txt file again.

 ## Results